terl/hydride-java/README.md

 Unlike other implementations, Hydride **packages the shared libraries** (libhydrogen.so, libhydrogen.dylib and libhydrogen.dll) within itself so you don't have to waste time compiling them.
 Other implementations probably force you to build those shared libraries or include a build step to build those shared libraries which, in my experience, fail most of the time.
-Architectures that are currently supported:
+Platforms that are currently supported:

-* Windows 32-bit
-* Windows 64-bit
+* Windows 7 and above.
-* Linux 32-bit
-* Linux 64-bit
+* Ubuntu 14.04 and above*.
+* Android 16 and above.
+* iOS 10.2 and above.
+* MacOS 10.11 and above.
-* Armv6 and above (Raspberry Pi, ODroid, etc)
+* Armv6 and above (e.g. Raspberry Pi 2+, ODroid).

+More platforms can be happily added, just create an issue.

 ## Usage